muratk5n/thirdwave/en/index.md

 ---

 Russia is not the only Haftar supporter.
-France, Egypt, SA and, more recently, US are also supporting.
+France, Egypt, SA, UAE and, more recently, US are also supporting.
 On the other side there is gobble gobble doing the wobble wobble and (of course) the spastic child Qatar.

 ---